KennedyOwinoJnr/Loan-Default-Prediction/README.md

     ![api](image/api.png)

 5. **Send Requests to the App**: With the server running, you can use the `requests` library in Python to send a request to the app.
-Here is an example of how to make a POST request to the prediction endpoint:
+Here is an example of how to make a POST request to the `predict` endpoint:

     ```python
     import requests